RELEASED IN MAY:

 Check out this ProPublica podcast, Horror on the Prairie: Hard Labor and Harsh Treatment for Group of Disabled Men in Iowa.
 Joaquin Sapien talks with Dan Barry about the The Boys in the Bunkhouse.

 For A Step In The Write Direction website, Dan shares an early story he wrote about a man with intellectual disability.
 The supposed connection between a custodian in his college dorm and a Hollywood goddess sent him on a path that opened his eyes to the “otherness” that society imposes on people with intellectual disability, a la “The Boys in the Bunkhouse.”

 In this Texas Public Radio interview, Dan Barry discusses the writing of The Boys in the Bunkhouse.
 Hear the interview.

 The New York Times reporter and columnist Dan Barry won the 2015 Best American Newspaper Narrative Writing Contest top prize for “The Boys in the Bunkhouse,” published in the Times in March 2014.
 Full Story

 Dan Barry’s powerful essay “Just One Last Swirl Around the Bowl” takes us on a deep emotional journey.
 The essay is narrated by Jason Alexander.

-Dan Barry introduces the 1934 film “It Happened One Night” at the Rubin Museum of Art in NYC on Friday, June 24th.
+Dan Barry introduced the 1934 film “It Happened One Night” at the Rubin Museum of Art in NYC on Friday, June 24th.
 Find out more…

-Dan Barry will speak at an Amos Fortune Forum in Jaffrey, New Hampshire on Friday, July 22 at 8 pm.
+Dan Barry spoke at an Amos Fortune Forum in Jaffrey, New Hampshire on Friday, July 22 at 8 pm.
 For more information…

 Check out Dan Barry Delivering the Commencement Address at St. Bonaventure University